luminus-framework/luminus/resources/md/clojurescript.md

 Once you run `lein figwheel`, then you'll be able to connect to its nREPL at `localhost:7002`.
 Once connected, you simply have to run `(cljs)` and the ClojureScript nREPL will become available.
 You can test that everything is working correctly by running `(js/alert "Hi")` in the REPl.
 This should pop up an alert in the browser.

-Alternatively. the compiler can be started from a regular REPL using the `start-fw` function and stopped using the `stop-fw` function.
+Alternatively, the compiler can be started from a regular REPL using the `start-fw` function and stopped using the `stop-fw` function.
 The ClojureScript REPL is started by running the `cljs` function after `start-fw` has run successfully.
 These functions will be available in the `user` namespace.
 The REPL will default to it when it starts:

 ```clojure
 user=> (start-fw)